 3.5.8 Members' knowledge and understanding is developed through the delivery of an induction programme and periodic training and awareness sessions.
+A Members Induction session was held in June 2022 with ongoing training and awareness sessions held throughout the year.
 Both Members and officers enjoy Local Government Association (LGA) membership that entitles them to attendance at training and conferences, targeted at raising awareness of national themes and in development of their leadership and scrutiny roles.